Nationality: French

 Career analysis

 At the end of 2017, he finally got his chance in F1 and Gasly instantly delivered.
-In both qualifying sessions and races, he performed well next to his primary teammate, Brendon Hartley, and was thus promoted to Red Bull in 2019, a move that proved to be premature.
+In both qualifying sessions and races, he performed well next to his primary teammate Brendon Hartley, and was thus promoted to Red Bull in 2019, a move that proved to be premature.

 Gasly struggled next to Max Verstappen and was demoted back to Toro Rosso after a half season.
 We wonder if Red Bull now regrets not retaining Gasly, as every teammate since him has struggled equally against Verstappen.

-Gasly is very strong over a single flying lap, a decent racer, has a lot of midfield experience and can get a top result when conditions are right.
-He is expected to outperform his new teammate Jack Doohan quite easily.
-Gasly is, in many ways, the perfect midfield racer as he rarely disappoints when the car is solid.
-He also knows how to set up the car quite well.
-We are still not sure if he would perform well for a top team, due to his struggles under pressure, but he should have sufficient raw pace, and it would be great to see Red Bull give him a second shot next to Verstappen, or perhaps Ferrari signing him as a second-driver to Charles Leclerc once Lewis Hamilton retires.
+It’s still uncertain if he would perform well for a top team, due to his struggles under immediate pressure.
+But he should have sufficient pace to at least be a quality number two, and it would be great to see Red Bull give him a second chance next to Verstappen, or perhaps Ferrari signing him as a second-driver to Charles Leclerc once Lewis Hamilton retires.